EJIMVINCENT/monty/README.md

 queue_opcode:
 - Set the isQ element of the monty struct to true

-TASK 16: Cracking Brainf*ck to Write "School" and Beyond
+**TASK 16:** Cracking Brainf*ck to Write "School" and Beyond

-Imagine Brainf*ck as a quirky language with just eight super-basic rules.
+Imagine Brainf*ck as a quirky language with just eight super basic rules.
 It's like having a tiny set of LEGO blocks to build anything you want!
 But here's the twist: it works with two cool tools called data and instruction pointers, which help it decide what to do next.

-The Brainf*ck Rules:
+**The Brainf*ck Rules:**

 +: Add to the number in a memory spot
 -: Subtract from the number in a memory spot